-Unfortunately we are often too harried, not well rested and just generally stressed out to benefit from the barakah-potentials of morning hours.
+Unfortunately, we are often too harried, not well rested, and just generally stressed out to benefit from the barakah-potentials of the morning hours.

-Let’s take a look at successful people’s morning routine and follow the seven steps below to meet their lofty standards.
+Let’s take a look at successful people’s morning routines and follow the seven steps below to meet their lofty standards.

 “O Allah, bless my nation in their early morning.” – Prophet Muhammed, as reported by Sakhr ibn al-Ghamidi ( Al-Tirmidhi)